HIGH SCHOOL COACHING: Frequently Asked Questions

 The APRP is designed to guide students through planning their secondary school program from classes to extra-curricular, community service and athletics.
 The goal is to help the student build a strong Student Resume and prepare for a successful college admissions experience.
 The HSAP is designed to help students apply to private middle and high schools.
 It is very similar to the Professional Tutoring’s Go-Getter College Coaching Program.

-Why do we need help in navigating Secondary School?
+Why do we need help in navigating high school?

 Who runs the High School Coaching Service?